-The Reuben Brothers are owners of Global Switch, the largest wholesale carrier neutral data centre provider in Europe and Asia-Pacific.
+The Reuben Brothers are owners of Global Switch the leading large scale, carrier neutral data centre provider in Europe and Asia-Pacific.

 Established in 1998, the company has held an unrivalled track record in delivering best-in-class data centre solutions.
 Global Switch is a strategic partner for customers that require secure and resilient data centre capacity offering scalability and a high level service.
 Global Switch’s customers are global to national, large and small including government organisations, financial institutions, enterprises, global systems integrators, telecommunication carriers, managed service providers and other hosting businesses.

-In 2011, Global Switch completed its inaugural €600m investment grade bond issuance which was six times oversubscribed, with investors reacting very positively to Global Switch’s business model based on high quality customers, robust cash flow and strong management team.
-Global Switch’s inaugural bond issue came runner up in the prestigious Corporate Finance Deal of the Year category in the 2011 Treasurer Deals of the Year Awards.
+In 2011, Global Switch received an investment grade credit rating from Moody’s and Fitch, and also completed its inaugural €600m bond issuance which was six times oversubscribed, with investors reacting very positively to Global Switch’s business model based on high quality customers, robust cash flow and strong management team.
+In 2013, Standard & Poor’s assigned a BBB credit rating to Global Switch and the company completed two further bond transactions in Sterling and Australian Dollars, raising an equivalent total of £405m.

 At a Glance:

-- Investment grade credit ratings received from Moody’s and Fitch
+Investment grade credit ratings received from Fitch, Moody’s and Standard & Poor’s

 The data centre industry has experienced significant growth in recent years and continues to experience considerable demand for space due to a number of factors including: the growth of the internet, rising numbers of users who are expecting more on demand information and richer content; the increase of cloud computing technology; the continued growth of outsourcing, and the on-going introduction of regulation and legislation around the storage of data.

-Amsterdam: Global Switch is planning to expand its existing Amsterdam data centre by a further 25,400 sq m (275,000 sq ft) which will increase the overall size to 64,000 sq m (690,000 sq ft) with 100 MW of onsite power generation from two diverse 50kV high voltage feeders.
-Phase 1 of the planned expansion has already been pre-let and will become operational in Q1 2014.
+Global Switch is planning to expand its existing Amsterdam data centre by a further 25,400 sq m (275,000 sq ft) which will increase the overall size to 64,000 sq m (690,000 sq ft) with 100 MW of onsite power generation from two diverse 50kV high voltage feeders.
+Stage 1 of the planned expansion was pre-let and became operational in early 2014.

-Sydney: Global Switch is currently in the construction phase of a second data centre (Sydney East).
-The 24,000 sq m (260,000 sq ft) building will be adjacent to Global Switch's existing data centre (Sydney West) creating a campus of around 65,000 sq m (700,000 sq ft) of floor space.
+Global Switch is currently in the construction phase of a second data centre (Sydney East).
+The 26,000 sq m (280,000 sq ft) building will be adjacent to Global Switch’s existing data centre (Sydney West) creating a campus of around 65,000 sq m (700,000 sq ft) of floor space.
 It will have best-in-class environmental credentials and will target a LEED (Leadership in Energy and Environmental Design) Gold Rating.
-In addition, Global Switch is also investing in an additional power supply into Sydney West to meet existing customer demand.
+With pre-commitments secured, Stage 1 of Sydney East is on target to become operational mid-2014.